Emma Jung: Family life

 Upon her father's death in 1905, Emma and her sister, together with their husbands, became owners of IWC Schaffhausen - the International Watch Company, manufacturers of luxury time-pieces.
 Emma's brother-in-law became the principal proprietor, but the Jungs remained shareholders in a thriving business that ensured the family's financial security for decades.

 Emma Jung not only took a strong interest in her husband's work, but assisted him and became a noted analyst in her own right.
 She developed a particular focus on the Grail.
 She had a brief correspondence of her own with Sigmund Freud, during 1910–11.
 In 1906, Freud interpreted several of Jung's dreams of the period as portending the "failure of a marriage for money" (das Scheitern einer Geldheirat).

 Death

 Emma died in 1955, predeceasing Carl Jung by almost six years.
 After her death from a recurrence of cancer, he carved a stone in her name, "She was the foundation of my house".
 He is also said to have wailed, "She was a queen!
 She was a queen!" ("Sie war eine Königin!
 Sie war eine Königin!") as he grieved for her.
 Her gravestone was inscribed: "Oh vase, sign of devotion and obedience."

+Animus and Anima

+On the Nature of the Animus and The Anima as an Elemental Being

+Animus and Anima is a book published with two of Emma Jung's essays that correlated with her husband's work.
+The essay "On the Nature of the Animus and the Anima" explores the concepts of animus and anima in Jungian psychology.
+She delves into the roles these archetypal elements play in the psyche, particularly focusing on their influence on the relationships between men and women.
+The animus represents the masculine aspects within the female psyche, while the anima represents the feminine aspects within the male psyche.
+Emma Jung also includes a discussion on how understanding and integrating these aspects can contribute to psychological wholeness and improved interpersonal dynamics.

+In "The Anima as an Elemental Being," Emma Jung expands on the anima concept, presenting it as an elemental being that embodies powerful and transformative forces.
+She explores the symbolic and mythological dimensions of the anima, emphasizing its connection to the natural world and the unconscious.
+The essay delves into the diverse manifestations of the anima, highlighting its potential for both creative inspiration and destructive chaos.
+Jung suggests that recognizing and engaging with the anima in its elemental form can lead to a deeper understanding of the psyche and facilitate personal growth.